damianhakert/damianhakert.github.io/source/handbook/engineering/index.html.md

 by a release manager.

-Because of the volume of work required to get a release out the door, there will be two primary release managers to work around the clock:
+Because of the volume of work required to get a release out the door, there will be two primary release managers:

 1. One in the America time zones
 2. One in Europe/Middle East/Africa (EMEA) or Asia Pacific (APAC)